-9. Plaintiff York Hospital (York) is a small community hospital located in York, Maine and serving the surrounding area.
+- 11. Plaintiff York Hospital (York) is a small community hospital located in York, Maine and serving the surrounding area.
 York is licensed for 79 beds, and currently has only 50 beds in operation.
 Founded in 1906, York is dedicated to giving back to its community: among other things, it provides support programs and services to schools, civic organizations, and non-profit groups, runs an opiate treatment facility, and offers transportation and food to patients unable to afford them.
 Of York's patients, almost 54% rely on Medicare.
-York furnishes outpatient services at 14 excepted off-campus PBDs, including an oncology clinic and specialty clinics offering psychiatry, cardiovascular care, diabetes care, endocrinology services, and urology care.
-York will suffer immediate and concrete harm from the outpatient service payment reductions set forth in the Final Rule.
-York has its principal place of business at 3 Loving Kindness Way, York, Maine 03909.

-10. Defendant Alex M. Azar II is the Secretary of HHS and is responsible for the conduct and policies of HHS, including those relating to the Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment Systems and Quality Reporting Programs.
+York furnishes outpatient services at 12 excepted off-campus PBDs, including three oncology clinics and specialty clinics offering psychiatry, cardiovascular care, and gynecology care.
+York will suffer immediate and concrete harm from the outpatient service payment reductions set forth in the 2020 Final Rule.
+York has its principal place of business at 3 Loving Kindness Way, York, Maine 03909. - 12.
+Defendant Alex M. Azar II, is the Secretary of HHS and is responsible for the conduct and policies of HHS, including those relating to the Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment Systems and Quality Reporting Programs.
 The Secretary maintains an office at 200 Independence Avenue, S.W., Washington, D.C.
 20201, and is sued in his official capacity only.